The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 &nbsp;

-This example is much like the first; however, Trick is used in the early weave slot and opens up the weave slot directly after it for Bhavacakra.
+This example is much like the first, however, Trick is used in the early weave slot and opens up the weave slot directly after it for Bhavacakra.
 Ideally if the option is available and you can double-weave, this is recommended.
-Drawback is, because we opened up a weave slot at the start of the window, the weave slot after the final Raiton will not be within Trick.
+The drawback is, because we opened up a weave slot at the start of the window, the weave slot after the final Raiton will not be within Trick.

 ![](/img/jobs/nin/even_2.png)